jenyang929/DealerOn/README.md

 # DealerOn Coding Challenge

-Completed problem #2: Sales Tax with Typescript
+Completed problem #2: Sales Tax on main.ts

 ## Explanation
 Based on the given inputs, I created an interface that described the types for the item (string), amount (number), cost (number), was it imported (boolean) and is there a taxException (boolean).
 The total pricing of each item was dependent on whether or not they were imported (+5% tax) or not exempted from sales tax (+10%)